nicklockwood/layout/README.md

 </UITableView>
 ```

-If you prefer you can create a `<UITableViewController/>` in your XML instead of subclassing `UIViewController` and implementing the table data source and delegate.
+If you prefer, you can create a `<UITableViewController/>` in your XML instead of subclassing `UIViewController` and implementing the table data source and delegate.
 Note that if you do this, there is no need to explicitly create the `UITableView` yourself, as the `UITableViewController` already includes one.
 To configure the table, you can set properties of the table view directly on the controller using a `tableView.` prefix, e.g.

 ```xml
 <UITableViewController